Planning a Flower Garden: Steps to Success

 Designing a flower border is like decorating a room—start with the big things and the little decisions will become easier.
-A little bit of planning at the beginning will also put you on the path to success.
+A little bit of planning at the beginning will set the stage for a dazzling flower show.

 Creating an Outline

-First, visualize the layout of your new flower bed.
+With the basics taken care of, decide on the final layout of your new flower bed.
 Using a garden hose to “draw” the outline of the border can be helpful—rearrange to your heart’s content until you’re pleased with the final shape.
 Next, create a sketch roughly to scale making sure to include any existing plants that are going to stay put.
 You may want to make several copies of this initial sketch before you begin to add plants to your outline—there will be much trial and error.
 Work in pencil!

-Now comes the hard part—deciding!
-Take your list of possible varieties along with your initial rough sketch, and begin to narrow down your choices.
+Once you've narrowed down your list of plants, take your initial rough sketch and begin filling in varieties.
 Begin with tall varieties, working backwards from late to early bloomers (tall fall, tall summer, tall spring).
 Repeat with medium and short heights.
-Draw shapes for each plant roughly to scale, corresponding to the recommended plant spacing (for a variety with spacing listed as “Plant 3 apart”; draw a 3 circle).
-It’s helpful to label as you go, adding a letter next to the item on your list and in the center of the shapes on your outline.
-For an example of a finished layout, check out one of our Pre-Planned Garden Planting Guides
+Draw shapes for each plant roughly to scale, corresponding to the recommended plant spacing (for a variety with spacing listed as “Plant 3' apart”, draw a 3' circle).
+For an example of a finished layout, check out one of our pre-planned gardens, which come with detailed planting layouts.

 Explore More